Muay Thai shorts have been making frequent appearances in the fashion world recently, and not everyone is happy about it.

 The Response

-In response to the Muay Thai-inspired range by Guess, one user simply stated that the brand was “tainting tradition”.
-While it’s true that some brands are appropriating aspects of Thai culture for fashion, one could argue that Versace and Guess aren’t among them.
-Instead, some of those that are selling Muay Thai shorts for training could be considered guilty of this.
-Take these shorts from French company, Wicked One, for example.
+In response to the Muay Thai-inspired range by Guess, one commenter remarked that the brand was “tainting tradition”.
+While it’s true that some brands are appropriating aspects of Thai culture for fashion, you’re more likely to see this from Muay Thai brands than Versace or Guess.
+Take these shorts from French company Wicked One, for example.

-This design replicates sak yant images in an apparent attempt to celebrate them.
-However, by placing them on shorts, the brand is unknowingly using them in a way that could be seen as inappropriate by some.
+This design replicates sak yant images in an apparent attempt to celebrate them, and several other Muay Thai brands have created similar styles.
+However, placing symbols like these on shorts could be seen as inappropriate by some.

-For Thais, the head is considered to be the most sacred part of the body, while the feet are the dirtiest.
-That’s why touching anyone on the top of the head or pointing at them with your feet are big no-no’s in Thailand.
+In Thai culture, the head is considered to be the most sacred part of the body, while the feet are the dirtiest.
+That’s why touching anyone on the top of the head or pointing your feet in their direction are generally big no-no’s in Thailand.
 It’s also why sacred objects like mongkol, prajiet and amulets must always be kept in high places.
 This same principle applies to imagery, and for that reason, placing sacred images below the waist is deemed offensive.
-When a British fighter wore these shorts to my gym, one Thai trainer shook his head and politely explained that he disapproved.
+When a British fighter wore these shorts to my gym, one Thai trainer shook his head and politely explained to her that he disapproved.
 With the language barrier, ‘Buddha’ and ‘no’ were some of the only words he could use to do so, but he made his point clear.
-As Sylvie von Duuglas Ittu wrote in a post about sak yant, certain sak yant can be placed below the waist.
+As Sylvie von Duuglas-Ittu wrote in a post about sak yant, certain sak yant can be placed below the waist.
 However, those depicting holy symbols or deities must always be placed on the upper body.
 “For this reason, location of the part of the body is important”, she says.
+The sak yant design on these shorts doesn’t feature a deity, but was still met by approval by this trainer.
+This goes to show that opinions on this can be divided, even among Thailand’s Muay Thai community.
+While I was working at Decathlon Thailand’s Muay Thai brand, we received a couple of comments taking issue with a shorts design that had ‘waikru’ in Thai written across the front, expressing that it was disrespectful to put this word in the crotch area.
+My Thai colleagues dismissed these comments as extremely old-fashioned and conservative.

 This principle is especially important where Buddha images are concerned.
 The Knowing Buddha Organization outlines this in a list of do’s and don’ts on Buddha.
 Here’s one item from the list:

 MMA gear manufacturer Hayabusa Fight used the Garuda emblem — Thailand’s official royal seal — on a pair of Muay Thai shorts.
 This image can be seen on bank notes, on government buildings and documents, and at temples.
-It shouldn’t be used for any kind of decoration, but plastering it across the crotch area is particularly offensive.
+It shouldn’t be used for any kind of decoration, but placing it across the crotch area can be seen as particularly innapropriate.

-In the West, we may think nothing of putting a flag on a pair of shorts or shoes.
-We may even see it as an act of patriotism.
-However, this would have the opposite effect in Thailand.
+In some countries, we may think nothing of putting a flag on a pair of shorts or shoes, likely assuming it’s an act of partiotism.
+However, this could have the opposite effect in Thailand.
 Last year, there was outrage on Thai social media over a picture posted on the Vogue Paris Facebook page, which showed a model wearing a pair of shoes featuring the same colours as the Thai flag.
 Reports stated that if anyone had made or worn the shoes in Thailand, they could face a fine of up to 2,000B, or even a prison sentence of up to a year.
-So, while the appearance of Muay Thai shorts on the catwalk hasn’t received a public backlash in Thailand (the negative responses seemed to only come from farang Muay Thai fans), the specific usage of certain Thai imagery has.
+So, while the appearance of Muay Thai shorts on the catwalk hasn’t received a public backlash in Thailand (the negative responses seemed to only come from foreign Muay Thai fans), the specific usage of certain Thai imagery has.

-The controversy over designer Muay Thai shorts begs the question — Are these brands any different from the Western Muay Thai brands producing their own training shorts for profit?
-After all, many of these designs aren’t as traditional as you might believe.
+The controversy over designer Muay Thai shorts begs the question — Are these brands any different from the international Muay Thai brands producing their own training shorts for profit?
+After all, many of the designs we see in the gym, even in Thailand, aren’t as traditional as we might assume.
+Designs and attitudes have changed considerably over the years, and as they continue to do so, it looks as though we’ll see more variations in Muay Thai fashion.

 Cover photo credit: Shun Watanabe